ZECTBynmo/order-dependency/README.md

 I created a set of 5 multiple choice questions.
 Some with clear correct answers, and some with ambiguous opinion-based answers.
 The problem is most likely to be visible with ambiguous questions, so it was important to have both types, and be able to show the difference.

 I set a high temperature (0.9) to try to emphasize result variability.
 My hope was that if order bias raised the probabilities of non-correct answers, high temperature would cause them to be selected more.
 That may have worked for Llama, but didn't affect GPT results.

+# Raw Data

+I included a raw dump of the questions and answers in questions.csv and answers.csv